OCHA-DAP/hdx-python-api/README.md

         dataset['dataset_date'] = '06/25/2016'
         dataset.update_in_hdx()
+12. You can download a resource in the dataset:

+        url, path = dataset.get_resources()[0].download()
+        print('Resource URL %s downloaded to %s' % (url, path))
-12. You can search for datasets on HDX:
+13. You can search for datasets on HDX:

         datasets = Dataset.search_in_hdx(configuration, 'ACLED')
         print(datasets)
-13. Exit and remove virtualenv:
+14. Exit and remove virtualenv:

         exit()
         deactivate